Yuji Kunimoto: Career

-From 2009, 2010 Kunimoto competed in Japanese Formula 3 Championship with TOM'S where he clinched third place, and as a champion the next year.
+From 2009 to 2010, Kunimoto competed in Japanese Formula 3 Championship with TOM'S where he clinched third place, and was champion the next year.

 Super GT

-Kunimoto made his debut in the series' GT300 Class with apr on 2009 with Takuto Iguchi. the next 2 seasons he paired with Morio Nitta.
-The latter pair clinch 1 win and 4 podium during 2 season in 2010 & 2011.
+Kunimoto made his debut in the series' GT300 Class with apr on 2009 with Takuto Iguchi.
+For the next two seasons, he paired with Morio Nitta.
+The latter pair clinched one win and four podium during two season in 2010 & 2011.

-Kunimoto then step up to GT500 with Kraft in 2012 with Andrea Caldarelli new to the series, as the pair clinch 1 podium in the season.
-Kunimoto then moves to Team LeMans partnering Kazuya Oshima for three seasons.
-Both pair only won once from 2013, and five podiums.
-For 2016, Kunimoto moves to WedsSport Bandoh alongside Yuhi Sekiguchi.
+Kunimoto then stepped up to GT500 with Kraft in 2012 with Andrea Caldarelli new to the series, as the pair clinched one podium in the season.
+Kunimoto then moved to Team LeMans partnering Kazuya Oshima for three seasons.
+Both pairs only won once from 2013, and five podiums.
+For 2016, Kunimoto moved to WedsSport Bandoh alongside Yuhi Sekiguchi.
 He won only once on that season.
-After that he is the main driver for Bandoh for four seasons, with Kenta Yamashita, Sho Tsuboi, Ritomo Miyata, and Sena Sakaguchi as his teammate.
-Kunimoto wins again with Sakaguchi in 2-23 at Suzuka Circuit.
-For 2024, he stays with the same team and teammate.
+After that, he became the main driver for Bandoh for four seasons, with Kenta Yamashita, Sho Tsuboi, Ritomo Miyata, and Sena Sakaguchi as his teammate.
+Kunimoto won again with Sakaguchi in 2-23 at Suzuka Circuit.
+For 2024, he stayed with the same team and teammate.